starbeamjs/starbeam/docs/INVARIANTS.md

 ## 15. Lifetime is correct across every kind of remount

-Setup runs once per logical activation.
-If React destroys and recreates a component's effects — for strict mode, `Activity`, fast refresh, or any future reason — the adapter treats the recreation as a new activation: cleanup runs, setup runs again, a fresh reactive identity is produced.
+Each committed activation gets its own reactive identity.
+If React destroys and recreates a component's effects — for strict mode, `Activity`, fast refresh, or any future reason — the adapter treats the recreation as a new committed
+activation: cleanup runs for the previous committed identity, a fresh render candidate is constructed, and the candidate becomes active only after React commits it.

+Render-time setup may run for candidates that React later abandons.
+Those discarded candidates have no committed lifetime and therefore no cleanup.
+This includes finalizers registered while constructing the candidate.
+This is why user code that allocates, subscribes, or otherwise needs cleanup must do that work in committed lifecycle timing. `on.sync` is the boundary for external
+synchronization: it begins after commit in passive effect timing, and its cleanup runs when the committed lifetime ends.

 This is non-negotiable.
-A user's setup function must be allowed to allocate, subscribe, and own resources on the assumption that cleanup will fire exactly when the identity is torn down, and that a subsequent activation will start from nothing.
+A user's committed lifecycle work must be allowed to allocate, subscribe, and own resources on the assumption that cleanup will fire exactly when the committed identity is torn down, and that a subsequent activation will start from nothing.

 ---